davebenson/doom4-walkthrough/README.md

 After the Demonic Presence is eliminated, and you have taken all the remaining loot, go to the waypoint and actuate the screen.

+Cheesy Strategy:  You can hide behind lowest switch: eventually Pinkies will gang up on you, but then you can take advantage of the Berserk Powerup in the tunnel leading out of the area.
+So, the way I usually do the fight is go left past one switch, then go right and jump up across the gap to the second switch.
+Use Tactical Scope to take out the first 2 switches from the same vantage.
+Then go outside and jump down to the 3rd switch; sometimes a Cyber-Mancubus will spawn there before you jump: either chainsaw him or go over/around.
+Destroy the 3rd switch and hide behind it, shooting out with the Gauss Cannon / Siege Mode etc.  At some point, grab the Berserk.
+The cool thing about this is that the monsters mostly fight each other.

 There's also a Codex Entry in this room: "Monsters / Cyber-Mancubus".

 Follow VEGA's suggestion to jump down onto a train below to enter the last big battle on Mars.